Hamada Type pistol: Design

-The Hamada pistol is a blowback pistol and functionally a copy of the Browning Model 1910.
+The Hamada pistols are blowback pistols, the Type I is based on the Browning Model 1910, although there are significant differences mechanically.
 The most significant design difference between the Hamada pistol and Browning Model 1910 is the replacement of the interrupter lugs used to hold the barrel of the Browning Model 1910 with a dovetail joint.
 The frame plate lock design and striker assembly were also modified and awarded patents in 1943.
-The Hamada pistol maintained high quality throughout its production, with the bluing done to a high standard.
+The Hamada Type I pistol maintained high quality throughout its production, with the bluing done to a high standard, this consistent finish was likely a result of the manufacturer’s background in producing high-grade civilian sporting firearms.
 The safety, rear frame plate, and extractor were heat tempered to a reddish brown and the barrel, striker, and firing mechanism were brightly polished.
+The Hamada Type II is essentially a scaled up version of the Type I, with a longer barrel, steeper grip angle and reduced magazine capacity.
+The most visually distinctive design feature of the Type II Hamada is a pair of semicircular cutouts at the rear top of the slide, implemented to reduce the pistol's weight.
+It is possible that Type IIs were issued to units without bluing as the situation became increasingly desperate in Japan.

 Variations

-Eight variations of known Hamada pistols exist with slight differences between them with all known pistols containing serial numbers between 2,214 and 2,959.
+Eight variations of known Hamada Type I pistols exist with slight differences between them with all known pistols serial numbered between 2,214 and 2,959.
 The narrowness of the range may be attributed to the small number of pistol assigned to the Pacific Theater, where U.S. soldiers collected souvenirs.
 The number of serration made on the rear slide increased from six to seven between variation one and two, being reduced back to six serrations with variation three.
 The grip made of walnut and had a checked pattern with the border design, and lanyard loop being simplified between pistol variation three and four.
 The serial on the grip of the pistol was enlarged between variation four and five.
 The slide identification markings were discontinued between variation five and six with the slide muzzle crown being simplified between models six and seven.
 The disassembly arrows stamped on the slide and frame that, when aligned, allowed the slide to be removed were adjusted to indicate a slight change in design.